 A CEO’s time is extremely valuable, which means if he/she is going to invest the time to read it, it must provide a clear benefit.
-CEOs also receive countless external emails, which means your content must stand out among the crowd.
+CEOs receive countless external emails, meaning your content must stand out among the crowd.

 Let’s take a look at how to write an email to a CEO that gets read.